Browsed by

 Who Wrote the Books and When?

 But this radical theory is firmly against the evidence.
-In reality, the early OT books consistently bear the mark of ancient contexts—contexts that suit times long before national Israel arose.
+In reality, the early Old Testament canon books consistently bear the mark of ancient contexts—contexts that suit times long before national Israel arose.
 For instance, the laws, customs, and political situations described in the Pentateuch fit very naturally with the second millennium b.c. and earlier.
 This is proven by the discovery of many nonbiblical texts and artifacts from that era.
 It is unlikely that unethical priests a thousand years or more removed from the historical situations described in the Pentateuch could have gotten things so right.
 Also, the concerns that dominated the Hebrew mindset during the Babylonian exile are not addressed by the Pentateuch.
 Hence, how could priests hope to encourage their downtrodden fellow Hebrews in Babylon by inventing stories that bore no semblance to their situation?
 Further, it is unimaginable that the mass of Hebrews would fall for such a ruse, choose to base their entire worldview on false histories passed off on them by a band of inventive clergymen, and then succeed in selling the hoax to their children for generations to come.
 So what should we conclude about the anachronisms?
-Simply this: in the years after the Pentateuch was written, inevitable changes in place names, vocabulary, and political situations made these old books harder to comprehend.
+Simply this: in the years after the Pentateuch was written, inevitable changes in place names, vocabulary, and political situations made these Old Testament canon books harder to comprehend.
 To alleviate this problem, priestly guardians of the sacred oracles updated the texts at key junctures to reflect contemporary word usage and geopolitical situations.
 Such changes as these (e.g., Judges 1:10; 1 Samuel 9:9) would have been undertaken soberly and with great care to preserve the meaning and intention of the holy text.
 Thus, under strict guidelines the books underwent helpful editing, with the result that the texts remained accessible with the passage of time.

-On the whole, however, virtually all the scribes who ever touched the sacred scrolls did so only to read them or copy them word for word.
+On the whole, however, virtually all the scribes who ever touched the sacred scrolls did so only to read them, or copy them word for word.
 Literary copying was an important skill in the ancient world since there was no means of rapid duplication, such as modern printing presses or photocopiers.
 Believing that the writings in their care were authoritative and inspired by God, the Hebrew scribes took exceptional care when copying the scrolls.

 In conclusion, we can be confident in the traditional beliefs about the date and authorship of the OT books.
 We can also rest assured that the books were carefully copied and preserved, and that all editorial updates of the books were done in a strictly conservative fashion.